 If you are a real estate agent – you blog about your town and the homes in it.
 If you are a health coach – you blog about healthy living.

 But if you are starting a blog as a first step to a business, the waters become a bit more muddy.

-The thing to keep in mind is that ultimately, the topic that you choose to blog about should:
+The thing to keep in mind is that ultimately, the blog topics that you choose to write about should:

 Standard blogging advice is the narrower your niche, the better.

-You will start to be known as an expert in your field.
+You will start to be known as an expert in your field by your readers.